 We look at whether the:

-- conditions of use set out the deadline for disputing a transaction, and the consequence of failing to do so by then
+- credit card company's rules about the deadline for disputing a transaction, and the consequence of failing to do so by then

 - cardholder received appropriate and timely information and forms to dispute a transaction